-One of the questions sleeve gastrectomy patients ask on a regular basis is, “Will my stomach stretch after surgery?”
+One of the questions gastric sleeve patients ask on a regular basis is, “Will my stomach stretch after gastric sleeve surgery?”

 Healthy stretching of your stomach postoperatively is necessary to get enough nutrients to stay healthy.
 However, it can become a problem if patients are mindless in their eating behaviors or engage in emotional or binge eating, causing unnecessary stomach stretching, which could lead to weight regain.

 We encourage patients to think through their past actions and choices that lead them to become obese in the first place.
 Whether lifestyle choices, dietary choices, emotional eating, pharmacology, or other unhealthy behaviors were at play.